kedean/dogmon/README.md

-# Dogmon - Webcam-based monitoring script
+# Dogmon - Webcam based monitoring script

 ## Purpose
 For monitoring what dogs do while people are away.